Dobiasd/FunctionalPlus/README.md

 ```

 ### The I in our team
 There also are some convenience functions for retrieving properties of containers.
-For example you can count the occurences of a character in a string.
+For example you can count the occurrences of a character in a string.
 ```c++
 #include "fplus.h"
 #include <iostream>